hannahmarrow/covey.town/FEATURES.md

 Whether the user is using Covey.Town as a guest or an account holder, there is a log out button at the top right of the profile section, which logs the user out of the application and directs them to the log in screen.
 There is also a log out button next to the disconnect button when a user is in a room, which also logs them out of the application and directs them to the log in screen.

+## Note About User Stories

+In our original project pitch, one of our user stories was allowing users to add a profile picture to their account.
+We opted to not implement that user story and instead implemented the friends list functionality described above, which was not originally part of our user stories.